 Finally, your character’s appearance determines how they will be seen by other characters, how they fit in a room, and potentially how many injuries can be sustained.
 Be as detailed as you want, but at least choose their height, weight, and body type.
 Smaller characters will be able to squeeze into tighter spaces but won’t be able to see over tall walls, while larger characters will be able to stand their ground more easily but not be able to hide very well.

 Next, use your character’s body type to determine whether you should modify the base injury chart for your character.
 The base chart will probably suffice for most characters, but if your character has more appendages than a basic humanoid (i.e. wings or a tail), be sure to add those to your injury chart.
-Or if your character is a creature with a particularly thick skull or horns or something to that effect, you may be able to add a major injury slot to the head.
+The same applies if your character has fewer appendages than the base injury chart provides.
 Just consult with your GM about what such customizations might require before you commit it to ink.

 Once you know a little bit about your character, it’s time to choose your qualities.
 There are four base qualities that every character has:

 - Gumption: The character’s go-getter-ness—their willingness to rush in, their ability to last, their overall drive.

 - Utility: The character’s handiness—their ability to do things, their breadth of skill, their overall competence to perform.

 - Thought: The character’s brains—how much they know, their general awareness of their surroundings, their overall smarts.